+Rate of Household Food Waste for select products

+Column captions: Vegetables, Fruit, Cooked food, Bread & baked goods, Packaged salads, Meat & poultry, Grains, Milk & dairy, Legumes, Fish & seafood, Eggs

+Source: BDO estimates

 Bold header: Primary cause of household food waste – Excessive purchasing and surplus cooking

-Food waste during in household consumption is caused by a combination of consumer habits and a culture of abundance.
+Food waste during household consumption is caused by a combination of consumer habits and a culture of abundance.
 It is also influenced by how food is stored and kept fresh.
+The value of the food wasted by households is approximately NIS 7.9 billion/year.

-three main factors result in the loss of food worth NIS 7.9 billion in household consumption:
+According to the findings of the consumer survey, the three main factors causing food waste in household consumption are:

-Excessive purchasing – Buying more than is necessary, the wasted food usually expires or spoils before being fully consumed

-surplus cooking – Preparing more than is necessary, the waste is often leftover cooked or prepared food that is not eaten
+Preparing surplus quantities – Preparing more than is needed, usually extra food that is cooked or prepared unnecessarily.

+Expired food – Food that reaches its expiry date before being fully consumed.

-Damaged food – Food that has spoiled due to poor storage, poor cooking or human error
+Damaged or spilled food – Food that has spoiled due to poor storage, poor cooking or human error.

-Cause of Household Food Waste (Sample – pending the survey results)
+Other causes of food waste in home consumption are poor preparation or cooking and excessive purchasing.
+Ranking the Causes of Household Food Waste

 Column captions: Damaged or spilled food; Expired; Surplus preparation; Excess purchasing; Poor preparation/cooking

+It should be noted that one-third of the participants reported that clearer presentation of the expiry date on food packages would be the principal factor causing them to reduce food waste.
+Similarly, 80% of the respondents said that they would prefer to buy from a store that encourages savings or protection of the environment.

-the findings suggest that there is potential for reducing food waste through awareness and planning at each stage of household food consumption, beginning with planning before shopping, and continuing with informed purchasing appropriate to needs, proper storage conditions and packaging at home, preparing and cooking suitable quantities, good eating habits, and reusing leftovers.
+Moreover, the findings suggest that there is potential for reducing food waste through increased awareness and planning at each stage of household food consumption; this would start with planning before shopping, and continue with informed purchasing appropriate to one’s needs, proper storage conditions and packaging at home, preparing and cooking suitable quantities, changing eating habits, and reusing surpluses.

-from an economic point of view, it is generally not worthwhile to rescue surplus food from domestic consumption, and transfer it to the needy because of its characteristics, the geographical dispersion, and the relatively small quantities in each household.
-Therefore, For purposes of the estimates in this report, all household food waste is classified as food that cannot be rescued.
+Because there is no way of knowing about the food safety and hygiene in private homes, most of the food in households, except for that in its original packaging, cannot be rescued.
+Moreover, from an economic point of view, it is generally not worthwhile to rescue surplus food from domestic consumption in a centralized manner and transfer it to the needy, due to the nature of the food, the geographical dispersion, and the relatively small quantities in each household.
+Thus, for purposes of the estimates in this report, all household food waste is classified as food that cannot be rescued.

-reducing food loss during household consumption requires decreasing the amount of waste at the source by changing habits and awareness, as well as improving food storage conditions throughout all stages of household food consumption.
+Therefore, reducing food loss during household consumption requires decreasing the amount of waste at the source, by changing habits and awareness as well as improving food storage conditions throughout all stages of household food consumption.

 Stages of Household Food Consumption